scrive/elm-challenge/my-notes.md

 I will try these steps:

-* Define form(s) as records at first
+* [X] Define form(s) as records at first
   * May be some fields are not needed for the logic, we'll see it in the process: look in the API
-* Be able to parse them from JSON using native API
+* [X] Be able to parse them from JSON using native API
-* Try to use `elm-validate` from `rtfeldman` or `elm-form-decoder` from `arowM`
+* [X] Try to use `elm-validate` from `rtfeldman` or `elm-form-decoder` from `arowM`
+* [ ] Implement forms logic w/o any styling:
+  * [X] Tags
+  * [ ] Contact Details
+  * [ ] Settings / Retention Policy
 * If rendering forms turns out to be hard, use either `elm-form` from `etaque` (if it's not too outdated) or `elm-form` from `dillonkearns`
   * But try not to use any more
-* Style forms / UX / Design
+* [ ] Style forms / UX / Design
-* Add tests for decoding / encoding : [fuzzy](https://package.elm-lang.org/packages/elm-explorations/test/latest/Fuzz)
+* [ ] Add tests for decoding / encoding : [fuzzy](https://package.elm-lang.org/packages/elm-explorations/test/latest/Fuzz)
+* [ ] Optionally, fake sending data from the model

 ## Questions

+* Some IDs are strings in the API / data, but they are numerals, so I had to encode them back to strings for a proper JSON
+* I show removed tags in the tag list anyway (and allow to restore them back with specifying value), and they are checked for unique name when creating new tag, only when trying it in action I realized that it could be an overcomplication
+  * But it helps to quickly restore tag that was removed by accident, I also prefill the last known value for it (if it happend in current session)
+* I don't get exactly what `immediate_trash` for `retention_policy` means, so I decided that it means removing all the policy values
 * Could values for timeouts in `ContactDetails` be not Integers, but something else?
-* I have added `none` preferred contact method to handle cases when the string in the JSON doesn't match any sample, so that it wouldn't set something undesired by accident.
-But may be there's a default value
+* I have added `none` preferred contact method (to `email`, `post`, `phone`) to handle cases when the string in the JSON doesn't match any sample, so that it wouldn't set something undesired by accident.
+But may be there exist a default value I could always set in case of mismatch?
-* Some IDs are strings in the API / data, but they are numerals, so I had to encode them to strings for safety